 - 1. Factory Reset: You can initiate a reset back to factory settings via the Web Manager, by running the command factory-reset or by pressing the reset button.
-The latter would require a slim needle or paper clip which must be inserted into the hole to the right of the SIM 2 slot .
+The latter would require a slim needle or paper clip which must be inserted into the hole .
 The button must be hold pressed for up to 5 seconds until all LEDs flash up. - 2.
 Serial Console Login: It is also possible to log into the system via the serial port.
 This would require a terminal emulator (such as PuTTY or HyperTerminal) and an RS232 connection (115200 8N1) attached to the serial port of your local computer.
 You will also see the kernel messages at bootup there.